 I talk in more detail about shirt fit tips here that you’ll probably find useful if you’re still trying to nail down the ideal fit.

-Of course, a black and a white tee are also great to own and come in handy when you’re in a pinch and just need to look good with minimal effort.
+Of course, a basic tee in black and / or white is also great to own.
+They come in handy when you’re in a pinch and just need to look good with minimal effort.

-The Uniqlo Supima Tee is, by far, the best T-shirt I’ve come across.
-Supremely soft, well constructed, plenty of colors, and only $10.
+The Uniqlo Supima Tee is, by far, the best T-

 The truth is this: you’re not used to wearing them.
 Therefore, you’re uncomfortable and self-conscious, therefore, you think they’re too formal.